-JDRF is proud to announce the 7th Annual Diabetes Today and Tomorrow Conference and Exhibits – Living with Diabetes: A Family Day of Inspiration, Hope, and Education, the single largest event of this kind in the country.
+JDRF proudly presented the 7th Annual Diabetes Today and Tomorrow Conference and Exhibits – Living with Diabetes: A Family Day of Inspiration, Hope, and Education, the single largest event of this kind in the country, on Saturday, May 10, 2014.

-On Saturday, May 10, 2014, more than 1,000 people with insulin-dependent (T1) and insulin-requiring (T2) diabetes, their family members and medical care professionals will gather to hear the latest in leading-edge research, treatment advances and care strategies from a collection of internationally recognized experts at the Wayne County Community College District – Western Campus (map) in Belleville, Mich.
-No charge to attend.
-Registration is now open.
-Click the registration link above.
+More than 1,000 people with insulin-dependent (T1) and insulin-requiring (T2) diabetes, their family members and medical care professionals gathered to hear the latest in leading-edge research, treatment advances and care strategies from a collection of internationally recognized experts at the Wayne County Community College District – Western Campus (map) in Belleville, Mich.

 - Lori M. Laffel, MD, MPH, Chief, Pediatric, Adolescent, and Young Adult Section, Joslin Diabetes Center and Harvard Medical School, Boston

 - Nicole Johnson, DrPH, MA, Director of Bringing Science Home, University of South Florida, International Board of Directors JDRF, Miss America 1999 and PWD.

 The Diabetes Today and Tomorrow Conference and Exhibits was an exciting day that encompasses keynote speakers including:

 - An update to the artificial pancreas project

 - Concurrent workshop sessions (twelve workshops – repeated)

 - The JDRF Kids Camp for T1D children ages 5-12

 - Our Teen Central for adolescents and young adults ages 13-19